DigiGoat/.github/profile/README.md

     - Goats not under your account (ex. deceased does, a friends buck you use frequently, etc.)
   - [ ] Last updated indicator in footer
     - A quick way to see when your website was last updated
-  - [x] Kidding schedule
-    - A schedule for your future kiddings (with a built-in gestation calculator)
   - [ ] For sale
     - A tab for any goats you have for sale (registered or pet)
   - [ ] History tab